 Here some people said to have found limitations because the firewall would detect the exploit.
 This could probably be bypassed by using the first command-line window to disable the firewall, but I had no problem with this.

 It wasn’t supposed to request me any other permissions to change the user password since I was doing it with admin privileges, but still, Windows was refusing it.
 I guess this is a result of some configuration that I made earlier that deny access to the admin.

 I tried some things to get around this problem, but I couldn't find a solution until I remembered...

 So I checked for the admin account, activated it and was able to change its password.

 net user Administrator net user Administrator /Active: Yes net user Administrator *

 In the end, I didn’t get access to access to the user I wanted (guinea-pig), but I got to access the Admin account - even better.
-From there I verified that I could still access any personal file from the user account.
+From there I verified that I still had the permission to do pretty much everything, including accessing any personal file from the user account.